-- The digital assistant’s conversations should be natural and not robotic—like the user is talking to a colleague or even a live agent.
+- The digital assistant’s conversations should be natural, not robotic.
+Like the user is talking to a friend or colleague.

-- If the digital assistant can’t answer the user’s questions, let users know how to contact customer support (live chat, email, phone).
+- If the digital assistant can’t answer the user’s questions, let them know how to contact customer support (live chat, email, phone).